tjfreeborn1/US_DICOM_Renamer/README.md

 ![DirectoryExample](https://raw.githubusercontent.com/tjfreeborn1/US_DICOM_Renamer/main/img/Example_US_DirOpen.gif)

 ### Selecting Region of Interest
-The default region of interest that is scanned for words/characters to generate a suggested filename is shown in red after clicking the 'Show ROI' box.
+The default region of interest that is scanned for words/characters to generate a suggested filename is shown in red after clicking the **Show ROI** box.
 This area can be revised to a user-selected area as needed.

 ![DirectoryExample](https://raw.githubusercontent.com/tjfreeborn1/US_DICOM_Renamer/main/img/Example_US_ROI.gif)